-Branches must have only one bank account.
+UK Branches must have only one bank account.
 This must be a current account held preferably with Lloyds Bank or Barclays.
 It must be held in the name of 'The Royal British Legion - [branch name]'.
 Personal accounts or accounts in the name of Committee members must not be used for branch transactions, even as a temporary measure.

-If a branch has more than one account, it must close the additional account(s) and transfer the money to the Branch Funds Initiative (BFI).
+If a UK branch has more than one account, it must close the additional account(s) and transfer any balance within it to its main current account or to the Branch Funds Initiative (BFI).
 If you're not sure what to do with a bank account, contact your MEO for help.

-Branches should keep enough money in their current account to meet their day-to-day requirements.
+Branches should only keep enough money in their current account to meet their day-to-day requirements.
 For most branches, this will be £1,000 or less.
-All funds that are surplus to dayto-day requirements must be placed in the BFI.
-The maximum amount of funds that branches can hold in their current account is £5,000; anything more than this must be placed in the BFI.
+The maximum amount of funds that branches are permitted to hold in their current account is £5,000.
+The maximum amount of funds that counties are permitted to hold is £15,000 (not including BFI or specifically ringfenced funds, such as CSB funds).
+All funds that are surplus to day to-day requirements/exceeding limits must be placed in the Branch Funds Initiative (BFI) account that is administered at RBL's Head Office.
+Women's Section are required to send surplus funds to the WS Benevolent Fund.